AI Coding for Non-technical Users

 Users can explore their entire app this way, building a mental map of how everything connects.
 They can use Explain Mode to understand any code section, and can make quick changes directly in the script.

-See Our Video
+See Our Video (created by me!)

 Reflections